-Upload files from 1919-R device
+Upload files from 1938-R, 2938-R and 1919-R devices

-To upload files from 1919-R device, simply remove the USB flash drive from the device and attach it to a computer.
+To upload files from the devices, simply remove the USB flash drive from the device and attach it to a computer.

-1919-R store the files in a directory called Log Files.
+The devices store the files in a directory called Log Files.
 The log files in PMManager-friendly format can be opened directly from the USB flash drive similar to any other file that PMManager stores on the computer.